This is a gallery of abandoned churches in West Virginia.

-This features a gallery of abandoned churches and religious buildings in the United States.
+This is a gallery of abandoned churches in the United States.

 Our Lady of Perpetual Help Church is an abandoned Roman Catholic church in Cincinnati, Ohio.